-Data breaches are the new normal.
+Data leaks are the new normal.
 More data was stolen in the first half of 2017 than for all of 2016.
-These breaches have in the past hit some of the world’s biggest retail chains (Target, Home Depot, TJX); hotels (Hyatt, Hilton); internet companies (Yahoo, eBay, LinkedIn) and many more.
+These leaks have in the past hit some of the world’s biggest retail chains (Target, Home Depot, TJX); hotels (Hyatt, Hilton); internet companies (Yahoo, eBay, LinkedIn) and many more.
 The result has been theft on a massive scale of the password/username combinations you use to access your accounts with these firms.
 With these credentials in hand, the bad guys can hijack those accounts — and any others you share the same passwords for — to drain your funds, locate more sensitive personal data, and buy goods and services in your name.

 What does all of this mean?
 Practicing good password security is certainly still a good idea.
-But the steady stream of never-ending breaches will continue to put your log-ins at risk, and make managing the security of your online accounts a burden.
+But the steady stream of never-ending leaks will continue to put your log-ins at risk, and make managing the security of your online accounts a burden.
 Here’s where two-factor authentication can help.

 How does it work?

 Two-factor authentication provides an extra layer of security for your account, making it harder for the bad guys to gain unauthorized access.
 With 2FA, knowing the username and password alone is not enough to get in — you also need a second “factor”: something you know (e.g., your mother’s maiden name); something you have (e.g., a code issued via SMS, or by an app or dongle); or something you are (e.g., you fingerprint) that a hacker doesn’t (or isn’t).
 We focus here on the second kind — a code which constantly changes or expires after use.
 It can be delivered to you by text message or a secure application on your device/computer, making it virtually impossible for the hacker to get hold of.